Food Affordability in Niagara

 An additional five per cent is added to the total cost of the Nutritious Food Basket to account for meal preparation and cooking needs, such as spices, condiments, coffee / tea.
 All costs are rounded to the nearest whole number.

-• Weekly cost of food by household type in Niagara (2023)
+• Weekly and monthly cost of food by household type in Niagara (2024)

 Household unit type Weekly cost of Nutritious Food Basket Monthly cost of Nutritious Food Basket